The-Marcy-Lab-School/mod-7-react-api-project/README.md

 Deployment will not be a requirement for this project.

-Depending on which of the above options you chose, you may or may not be able to easily deploy your application.
+Depending on which of the above options you choose, you may or may not be able to easily deploy your application.
 That said, you are strongly encouraged to use a free API without an API key as it is MUCH easier to deploy.
+Here is the list of APIs we recommend: [free APIs](https://gist.github.com/MostlyFocusedMike/2a0825c062b79d33e5003f0f767ad0fa)

 As a reminder, check out this resource for [deploying a Vite project to Github pages](https://github.com/The-Marcy-Lab-School/2-3-3-resource_deploying-with-github-pages).